esphome/esphome-devices/src/docs/devices/Arlec-PC191HA-Plug/index.md

 # PC191HA basic switch operation - button, relay and LED
 #
     # button is momentary on - shows "on" in HA except for the moment the button is being pressed
-    # LED should have same on/off state as the relay
+    # LED should have same on/off state as the relay.
     # there is also a wifi_LED, but it is not seen from outside the case

 binary_sensor:    # the button